home-assistant/home-assistant.io/source/_integrations/imap.markdown

 The `event_type` for the custom event should be set to `imap_content`.
 The configuration below shows how you can use the event data in a template `sensor`.

-If the default maximum message size (2048) to be used in events is too small for your needs, then this maximum size setting can be increased(advanced mode is required).
+If the default maximum message size (2048 bytes) to be used in events is too small for your needs, then this maximum size setting can be increased.
+You need to have your profile set to _advanced_ mode to do this.

 <div class='note warning'>